erop/lumio-test/README.md

 - Execute migration with `make migrate`
 - Launch local web server with Symfony CLI: `symfony serve`
 - In another shell start consumer with `symfony console messenger:consume async`
+- Execute HTTP requests in `docs/http_requests.http` files and look for messages in console with running consumer